 Against all odds, we completed a 32-date UK tour, culminating in a sold out show at the 100 Club - then hopped on a hovercraft to Sweden, Germany and Austria.

-Now we're back in full force, and it's an absolute honour.
+Now we're back in full force, and it's an absolute honour to be in the 5+ piece lineups of the band.
 We get out and about so probably have a show near you, come down and watch!
 And say hi!

-(Photos courtesy of Kay Janet and Nancy Gorman)
+(Photos courtesy of Kay Janet, Chris Hennis and Nancy Gorman)